brianpetro/smart-context-obsidian/README.md

 - **Exclude Sections by Heading**
   Configure specific headings (glob patterns) to exclude.
 For example, headings named "Secret" or "Confidential" can automatically be removed before the content is copied.

-- **Ignore Certain Files**
-  Place a `.scignore` or `.gitignore` in your vault or subfolders.
-Files matching those patterns (e.g., large low-relevance files, secret notes) will be skipped when you copy folder contents or gather external references.

-- **Copy With Linked Files**
-  Extend your context by also including notes that your currently open files link to (recursively), building a more complete knowledge graph subset for the AI.

-- **Build Context (Multiple File Selection)**
-  A dedicated **"Build Context"** command opens a modal to pick multiple vault notes in a single session.
-Each selected note appears as a "pill," and you can keep choosing more until you click **"Build Context"**.
-This then compiles and copies all selected files into a single context string.

-- **External File Browser (Desktop Only)**
-  Browse files and folders _outside_ of your Obsidian vault.
-You can insert their paths into a `smart-context` codeblock in your active note.
-Useful when referencing external documents or folders.

-- **Visual Notifications and Summaries**
-  After copying, the plugin shows a notice summarizing how many files were copied, how many sections were excluded, and more.

 ---

 ## Usage

 ### Main Commands (Command Palette)

-1. **Build Context (Multiple File Selection)**
-   - Opens a modal listing your vault’s notes.
-   - Each time you press 'Enter' on a suggestion, that note is added as a pill above the input.
-   - Press the **"Build Context"** button (or hit 'Esc') once finished selecting.
-   - The chosen notes are merged, respecting any excluded headings and ignoring patterns, then copied to your clipboard.

-2. **Copy Folder Contents to Clipboard**
-   - Prompts you to pick a folder.
-   - Gathers all recognized text files, merges them into a single output, and copies to the clipboard.
-   - Respects `.scignore` or `.gitignore` patterns within that folder to skip certain files.

 3. **Copy Visible Open Files Content to Clipboard**
    - Copies only the content from currently visible (active) panes.